CL2-UWaterloo/RL-LTL/README.md

 Soppose we have a grid world and an agent witin that grid world.
 Suppose lso that we have been given a set of LTL formulas specifiyng the rules and laws that the agent should abide within this grid world.
 For example, assume we have the following grid world:

-a -> Location of the agent
+A -> Location of the agent

+E -> Empty cell

 O -> Obsticales